Australians smoking less, doing more drugs

-Australians are smoking less, taking more drugs and drinking about the same amount of alcohol as they were three years ago.
+Australians are smoking less, still drinking dangerously high amounts and taking more drugs than they were three years ago.

 Residents of regional and remote towns smoke and drink more than people in big cities, new health data shows.